Ericsson flags North America slowdown

 SHARES SLIP

-Ericsson shares were down 1.5 percent by 1100 GMT after rising as much as 2.1 percent in early trade, and underpeforming the STOXX Europe 600 Technology Index which was down 0.5 percent.
+Ericsson shares were down 1.5 percent by 1100 GMT (7 a.m.
+EDT) after rising as much as 2.1 percent in early trade, and underperforming the STOXX Europe 600 Technology Index which was down 0.5 percent.

 Concerns over the fourth quarter took the shine off a positive sales performance.